 Stream geomorphology exerts significant controls on the effectiveness of buffers at preventing thermal pollution.
 Stream valley morphology (e.g. valley confinement) influences floodplain hydrology (e.g., groundwater storage and movement) and potential riparian vegetation communities, thereby influencing temperature (Nagel et al., 2014).
 Unconfined valleys tend to develop alluvial aquifers with greater groundwater exchange than confined valleys.
 Valley and stream gradient can also affect stream heating.
 Low-gradient streams tend to heat faster than high gradient streams.
 However, streams with higher gradients tend to be headwaters streams with shallower mean depths (Cristea et al., 2007) and naturally narrower riparian areas (Moore et al., 2005), which also confers susceptibility to heating.

 Channel width and channel orientation together exert a strong influence on potential shading from riparian buffers (Wondzell et al., 2018; DeWalle, 2010; DeWalle, 2008; Cristea et al., 2007; Allen et al., 2001).
 Stream reaches widened by accelerated rates of bank erosion will tend to absorb more heat than similar reaches with a lower erosion rates (Blann and Nerbonne, 2002).
 Similarly, channel aggradation caused by land-use induced sediment loading can cause channel widening, thereby increasing propensity for warming (Moore et al., 2005).
 As streams become wider, potential shading and its effectiveness at preventing heating decreases (O’Briain et al., 2017; Cristea and Burges, 2010; Broderson, 1973; Brown and Brazier, 1972).
 For example, for a north-south or east-west flowing stream at 50oN latitude with 30m tall trees on the bank, blocking 80% or more of direct radiation is limited to channels up to roughly 15m wide (DeWalle, 2008).
 For wider channels, (and all else being equal), a north-south flowing stream will need a wider buffer than an east-west flowing stream to provide an equivalent level of shading on a given day.
 For example, for a north-south stream 45m wide with 30m trees on the bank at 50oN latitude, the overall maximum potential shading in a day at the stream centerline is about 50%; for a 25m east-west channel with 30m trees on the bank, the overall maximum potential shading is about 50% at the stream centerline (DeWalle, 2008).
 Channel widths corresponding to 50% shade levels were considered to be the upper limit for shade restoration potential (DeWalle, 2008).
-Accordingly, providing a high level of shading along smaller tributary streams is more effective at inhibiting the warming of a larger receiving stream than is shade along the larger stream itself; this is partly due to wider channels have less potential for shading as well as the greater thermal inertia associated with the mass of water in larger streams (Cristea and Burges, 2010; Swift and Messer, 1971).
+Accordingly, providing shading vegetation along smaller tributary streams is more effective at inhibiting the warming, than the same vegetation along a larger receiving stream; this is partly due to wider channels have less potential for shading as well as the greater thermal inertia associated with the mass of water in larger streams (Cristea and Burges, 2010; Swift and Messer, 1971).

 Vegetation